Can I do Candida testing at home?

 Everyone, even when in perfect health, has Candida yeasts present in their bodies, but the Candida stays within normal levels and does not become pathogenic.
 If your Candida becomes pathogenic or overgrows, you need to look at why your body is out of balance and focus your efforts on getting healthy all over, not just fixing the Candida symptoms.

 Does that make sense?
-Did you get that?
-Let's repeat it because it's crucial to understand ---
+Let's repeat it because it's crucial ---

 The most important thing to remember is that when Candida overgrowth is present, whether it's a yeast infection or chronic Candidiasis, the cause is a weakened immune system.